pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit print-item-4 >}}

-Just to see what happens, experiment with a position which doesn't make sense.
+Just to see what happens, experiment with asking for the item at a position which doesn't make sense.
 For example, our list only has five items in it, so it doesn't make sense to ask for the item at position 12:

 {{< commit print-item-12 >}}